 Identity of the territory

 Terroir is a term that refers to more than just the interplay of factors typical of the area where the wine is produced, such as terrain, climate and tradition.
 But that's not all that gives wine its character.
 We are the people who cultivate the soil, from which race the vines come.
 Our cellars are where the wine develops its flavor.
-And the winemaker is the one who, with his philosophy and understanding terroir combines all these factors in a glass of wine of unique quality.
+And it is the winemaker who, with his philosophy and understanding of the terroir, connects all these factors together in a glass of wine of unique quality.